-Zuzanna teaches harp at Radley College and St Edward's School.
+Zuzanna taught harp at Fettes College, Radley College and St Edward's School.
 She regularly gives workshops and interactive concerts for children, such as for the LPO Funharmonic series.
 She also provides coaching for the Thames Youth Orchestra.

 Students of all ages and abilities are welcome to attend private lessons with Zuzanna's.
 An experienced and patient teacher, she encourages her pupils to embark on a journey of personal discovery to enjoy making music.
 Alongside her MMus and BMus qualifications, she was awarded a specialist teaching diploma from the Karol Szymanowski Academy of Music in Katowice.

 I have never played any musical instrument.
 Can I still learn to play the harp?

 Yes, you are always welcome to start playing the harp, at any age and regardless of previous musical experience.
 We will learn the basics of music theory as we go along and progress at your own pace.